Seligman, Arizona, one of the most colorful places on Route 66, is located on the northern border of Yavapai County.

-When pioneers along the Beale Wagon Road passed through this area in the mid-nineteenth century, it was known as Mint Valley.
+When pioneers along the Beale Wagon Road passed through this area in the mid-19th century, it was known as Mint Valley.
 Later, when the Prescott & Central Arizona Railroad planned to connect the area to Prescott in 1886, the settlement was called Prescott Junction.
-Completing the tracks, the train had to run backwards to Prescott Junction because there wasn’t a turntable in Prescott.
+Completing the tracks, the train had to run backward to Prescott Junction because there wasn’t a turntable in Prescott.

 As railroad traffic increased, the Havasu Fred Harvey House was built.
-Opening in 1905, the hotel included 60,000 square feet, housing numerous hotel rooms, a large kitchen, a lunch room and a news stand.
+The hotel was opened in 1905 and included 60,000 square feet, housing numerous hotel rooms, a large kitchen, a lunchroom, and a newsstand.

-At this time the saloons and brothels outnumbered the churches three to one.
-Over the years, Seligman settled down; but, today, is still populated by people working at some of the state’s largest ranches.
+At this time, the saloons and brothels outnumbered the churches three to one.
+Over the years, Seligman settled down, but today it is still populated by people working at some of the state’s largest ranches.

-When Route 66 came through, Seligman accommodated the many travelers with numerous motor courts and services, bringing a substantial boost to the town’s economy.
+When Route 66 came through, Seligman accommodated the many travelers with numerous motor courts and services, substantially boosting the town’s economy.

-Be sure to stop by the Delgadillo’s Route 66 Gift Shop and Visitor’s Center and pick up a Walking Tour Guide to Historic Seligman, which will give you a glimpse the colorful history of the once thriving railroad town.
+Be sure to stop by Delgadillo’s Route 66 Gift Shop and Visitor’s Center and pick up a Walking Tour Guide to Historic Seligman, which will give you a glimpse of the colorful history of the once-thriving railroad town.

-Just east of the Vistor’s Center, is the “must see” Delgadillo’s Snow Cap Drive-In at 217 E. Route 66.
-A Mother Road landmark through the ages, you’ll enjoy not only great road food, but also a little humor that is always “served” up at the Snow Cap.
+Just east of the Visitor’s Center is the “must-see” Delgadillo’s Snow Cap Drive-In at 217 E. Route 66.
+A Mother Road landmark through the ages, you’ll enjoy great road food and a little humor always “served” up at the Snow Cap.

 There are numerous other interesting photo opportunities in Seligman, including the Rusty Bolt Souvenir and Gift Shop at 117 E. Route 66.
-Here, you’ll find some great souvenirs, along with a plethora of old cars and crazy mannequins to welcome you.
+Here, you’ll find some great souvenirs and many old cars and crazy mannequins to welcome you.

-At 123 E. Route 66 is the Return to the 50’s Museum and Gift Shop, which occupies an old gas station which closed in 1985.
-Also check out the Old West Town and The Roadkill Cafe a bit further down the highway.
+At 123 E. Route 66 is the Return to the 50’s Museum and Gift Shop, which occupies an old gas station that closed in 1985.
+Also, check out the Old West Town and The Roadkill Cafe a bit further down the highway.

 From Seligman, you will head west along the longest unbroken stretch of Route 66, where you can stop at Grand Canyon Caverns to see what the earth is like 21 stories below.
 From there, you’ll soon come upon the vintage towns of Peach Springs, Truxton, Valentine, and Hackberry.